fespinoza/LinkedIdeas/README.md

 - [ ] improve UI testing
 - [ ] highlight of selected elements
 - [ ] refactoring text field editable based view
+- [ ] click link to select it
+- [ ] press delete key when selected link to delete it
+- [ ] add arrow mark